PaulioRandall/p90/README.md

 	suffix: ';', // One of ['', ';', ':']
 	path: ['numbers', 'add'],
 	args: ['1', '2', '3'],
-	type: 'function', // From typeof with the addition of 'array'
+	type: 'function', // From 'typeof' with extra custom type 'array'
 	prop: (...numbers) => {
 		let result = 0
 		for (const n of numbers) {